 - Your employees are characters in a broader story.
 These stories are usually about someone else like a customer, partner or a member of the community.
 The narrative is positioned as the business value they receive from using your technology or by partnering with your company.

 - Your employees comment on non-branded stories.
-These stories are focused solely on industry specific topics.
+These stories are focused solely on industry specific topics or sharing employee stories.

 One of the most important things to remember is that employee-driven stories must be integrated with brand content and amplified through paid, earned, and owned media channels.
 This approach will help with the decline of organic reach in social media.